 Near the end of the second century, priests and rites were added to Christian worship.
 In spite of its persecution of the Christians, the State ultimately was favourably impressed.
 Christian saints and images gradually replaced the multitudinous gods of everyday pagan life.
 Sacrifice came with the sacred meal as offered by the priest.

 Durant states: “By the close of the second century these weekly ceremonies had taken the form of the Christian Mass.
-Based partly on the Judaic Temple services, partly on Greek mystery rituals of purification, vicarious sacrifice, and participation through communion, in the death-overcoming powers of the deity, the Mass grew slowly into a rich congerie of prayers, psalms, readings, sermons, antiphonal recitations, and, above all, that symbolic atoning sacrifice of the ‘Lamb of God’
+Based partly on the Judaic Temple services, partly on Greek mystery rituals of purification, vicarious sacrifice, and participation through communion, in the death-overcoming powers of the deity, the Mass grew slowly into a rich congeries of prayers, psalms, readings, sermons, antiphonal recitations, and, above all, that symbolic atoning sacrifice of the ‘Lamb of God’

 which replaced, in Christianity, the bloody offerings of older faiths.
 The bread and wine, which these cults had considered as gifts placed upon the altar before the god, were now conceived as changed by the priestly act of consecration into the body and blood of Christ, and were presented to God as a repetition of the self-immolation of Jesus on the Cross.
 Then, in an intense and moving ceremony, the worshippers partook of the very substance of their Saviour.
 It was a conception long sanctified by time; the pagan mind needed no schooling to receive it; by embodying it in the ‘mystery of the Mass’, Christianity became the list and greatest of the mystery religions.”
 (13)